Interview with Rob Käll: Measure What Matters

 Barbara Giamanco: Rob Käll is a serial entrepreneur, who has built a reputation for his data-driven approaches to sales productivity.
 His latest startup, Cien, is a new artificial intelligence app focused on helping teams increase their sales productivity by answering their most difficult questions.

-I am excited to talk to you because AI is all the rage and Cien has a very different spin on it.
+I am excited to talk to Rob because AI is all the rage and Cien has a very different spin on it.

 You definitely have a different spin on how AI can help sales.
-Some of the things that you advocate are getting sales leaders to measure what matters hat they must measure are things like sales numbers and budget, how do I plan for those for next year, why do my teams make or miss their sales target.
+You are a vocal advocate are getting sales leaders to measure what matters: things like sales numbers and budget, how do I plan for those for next year, why do my teams make or miss their sales target.

 What about applying AI to leads and opportunities?
 Which ones should my reps be focused on?
 What items in the playbook really have the most impact on sales?
 I have talked to other AI companies where their software is about scheduling.
 This seems to be a lot more about measuring the metrics that leaders care about.